 Research shows that approximately one-third of cancer-related deaths are related to poor dietary choices.
 Patients with chronic diseases such as high blood pressure, hyperlipidemia, and diabetes have double the risk of contracting cancer as compared to non-sufferers.
-The use of vinegar as a treatment for many health issues has a long and prominent history in traditional Chinese medicine.
+The use of apple cider vinegar as a treatment for many health issues has a long and prominent history in traditional Chinese medicine.
 Here are several ways to realize the benefits of vinegar.

 High blood pressure

 Soak deshelled peanuts in apple cider vinegar for a week, and eat 5-10 peanuts per day.
 Vinegar soaked peanuts helps to protect the vascular walls and can lead to lower blood pressure.

 Rhinitis, also known as coryza, is irritation and inflammation of the mucous membrane inside the nose.
 Common symptoms are a stuffy nose, runny nose, sneezing, and post-nasal drip.
 To help relieve the symptoms of this ailment, peel and soak several cloves of garlic in water overnight.
 Next, drain and soak the cloves in apple cider vinegar for a month.
 Pour the mixture into a narrow-necked bottle and inhale it while relaxing to help relieve the symptoms associated with rhinitis.

 To aid the removal of facial spots, slice a fresh onion and soak it in hot water for 20 minutes.
 Drain the water and add apple cider vinegar, ensuring that the slices are covered before consuming the mixture.